xebiarohan/Ansible/12_Asynchronous_serial_and_parallel.md

 7. Blocks
    - Used to group a number of tasks
-   - Came in ansible 2.3 version
+   - Syntax upgraded in ansible 2.3 version
    - block,rescue, always works as try catch and finally

 ```